shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You may target a Formed spell with this feature even if it is outside your Cast Range or Tether Range.

-### Rigged Conjuration

 You can get one last use out of your Formed spells.
 You gain the following reaction:

-**End Trigger**
+**Last Word**
-Trigger: One or more of your Formed spells is about to end
+Trigger: One or more of your Formed spells is about to end, or you or another creature you can see dies
 Reaction: You may activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.

-### Last Word

-You can react to the death around you.

-You gain the following reaction:

-**Last Word**
-Trigger: You or another creature you can see dies
-Reaction: You activate your Violent Dismissal feature on any number of your Formed spells.

 ## Far Watcher